danbao/testring/docs/README.md

    ```bash
    npm run dev
    ```
-   The site will be available at http://localhost:5173
+   The site will be available at http://localhost:5173 (VitePress default port)

 3. **Build for production**:
    ```bash